Salvaged Vehicles in ColoradoCompare Car Insurance Quotes in 3 Steps

 Generally, we think of these types of vehicles as the domain of junkyards and insurance companies, that when a car is totaled it spends the remainder of its existence in a scrap heap being parted out.
 But in reality, salvage vehicles provide a decent business for a variety of individuals and organizations that opt to rebuild and resell these vehicles, especially ones with "minimal" total damage.

 While most of these individuals and businesses are legit, there have been certain distortions of representation in the past that have led people to buy vehicles without knowing the salvaged origin.
 Those days are hopefully gone thanks to the state legislature; now when you buy a rebuilt salvage vehicle, there is a good deal of paperwork involved revealing the vehicle history.

 Applying for a Salvage Title

 The first step in resuscitating a totaled vehicle is transferring whatever title once existed into a salvage title.
-Colorado provides a handy Application for Salvage Title form to simplify the step and to declare all the relevant information indicating the vehicle is no longer roadworthy.
+Colorado provides a handy Application for Salvage Title (Form DR 2410) to simplify the step and to declare all the relevant information indicating the vehicle is no longer roadworthy.